 Autumn Forest Walks

-Of course you have to get out and enjoy the warm early autumn days as long as you have a chance.
+Even after having lived in Germany most of my life, I never get tired of autumn walks.
+(Germans love going for walks, it’s a sure sign you’ve lived in Germany for a while if you ask for a “Spaziergang”).
+Of course, you have to get out and enjoy the warm early autumn days as long as you have a chance.
 Autumns in Germany can be cold and chilly with foggy days and rain.
 So when the sun pokes it’s shiny head around and the clouds take off, go out!
 If you need some inspiration of where to go, check out these suggestions:

 - Read this!
 Altes Land – Germany’s Apple Region